Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Physical considerations on the dominant energy condition

-We conclude that $Ric(v) \ge 0$ iff $Z_v(v)\ge 0$ where the inequality on the left expresses the null convergence condition while that on the right expresses the null energy condition. \end{proof}

-We wish to stress the subtle difference between the null convergence condition, which is a condition on the geometry, and the null energy condition, which is a condition on the nature of the source.
-In general relativity, the two are known to be equivalent and so these terms are often used interchangeably.
-However, it is really dependent on the field equations whether they are equivalent or not.
-Fortunately, in a gravitational theory based on (\ref{cmbt}) they are.

 Summarizing, there are two conclusions that can be drawn depending on the true physical origin of constant surface gravity in compact horizons \begin{itemize} \item[(i)] If the constancy of surface gravity follows from the {\bf null convergence condition}, then, we argued, the equation $\chi=0$ must hold, even not in vacuum, and should hence be imposed along with $Ric(v)=0$ in vacuum.
 Whether the null convergence condition is equivalent to the null energy condition depends on the other gravitational field equations. \item[(ii)] If the constancy of surface gravity follows from the {\bf dominant energy condition}, then, we argued, there is no more reason to expect the equation $\chi=0$ in the non-vacuum case.
 However, the Finslerian gravitational equations are severely constrained as they need to compensate for the missing condition $\chi=0$ in presence of matter.
-They include Eq.\ (\ref{cmbt}) where $Z^\sharp_v$ is the energy-momentum.
-Of course, if they are physically correct they are expected to hold also when the dominant energy condition is violated.
-In vacuum this equation is equivalent to the vanishing of the Ricci 1-form or to the pair given by `$Ric(v)=0$ and $\chi=0$'. \end{itemize}
+They include a family of possibilities (Eq.\ (\ref{npuy})) where $T^\sharp_v$ is the energy-momentum.
+Its most notable cases are Eq.\ (\ref{cmxx}) and Eq.\ (\ref{cmbt}).
+Of course, if any of them is physically correct then it is expected to hold also when the dominant energy condition is violated.
+In vacuum the latter equation is equivalent to the vanishing of the Ricci 1-form or to the pair given by `$Ric(v)=0$ and $\chi=0$'. \end{itemize}